paulmelki/BERT_BM25_InformationRetrieval/README.md

 For this reason, we thought that we do not need to re-train and finetune BERT for our scoring task, since it has already "seen" the articles found in our corpus.
 Being trained on document-level corpus and not word-based ones, BERT would be able to idenitfy the connections between our queries and the articles available in the small corpus that we have.

 Furthermore, finetuning BERT would require training again on query-answers data sets such as [**MSMARCO**](https://microsoft.github.io/msmarco/) or [**TREC-CAR**](https://trec.nist.gov/pubs/trec26/papers/Overview-CAR.pdf), which were used by Nogueira and Cho (2019) in their implementation.
 However, due to network constraints (downloading the huge data sets proved not possible) and computational constraints, as well as time constraints (according to Nogueira and Cho, finetuning BERT required more than 30 hours of training), we were unable to finetune it to our specific task.
 We assumed that it may provide good results 'out-of-the-box'.
 Unfortunately, experimental results have shown otherwise:

+### **BERT Finetuned on MS-MARCO**
+Another experiment we implement is using BERT model implemented by Nogueira and Cho (2019) which has been trained on the full MS-MARCO data set.
+This trained model is made available on their project's [GitHub page](https://github.com/nyu-dl/dl4marco-bert) and can be easily downloaded and imported.

+After importing the model, we also experiment on some queries with it, without obtaining any improvement in the results.
+For some reason (that we have not yet figured out), the retrieved articles are not relevant to the queries.
+This is in contradiction with the actual results obtained by the researchers, who have achieved state-of-the-art results.
+We will conduct further investigation into our implementation in order to find out the reason for these uncomforming results.

+# **Part III: Final Discussion**

+In this short project, we conducted some small scale experiments comparing information retrieval results on simple queries using **BM25**  and **BERT-based** scoring.
+The results obtained have proven to be quite unexpected and we may refer the reasons to the following:

+- Due to network constraints, big corpuses and datasets such as a bigger subset (or the full) English Wikipedia or MS-MARCO could not be downloaded and used for implementing more reliable information retrieval solutions.
+Having to work with a considerably small corpus is liable to lead to weird results.
+- Due to computational constraints, BERT could not be finetuned on larger scale datasets and this may be the main reason for the unexpected results we obtain.
+- An additional layer may need to be added to the BERT binary classifier in order to compute a better score for each document, thus leading to more accurate results.

+### **What's next?**
+Even if the deadline for the project has arrived, we do not consider this project as over.
+We consider that what has been implemented is just a part of a *work-in-progress* that will hopefully be continued beyond the limits of this course.
+The upcoming steps will consist mainly of figuring out the reasons for the unexpected results obtained and fixing them, as well as creating a faster and more efficient implementation of IR using BERT, and comparing with other IR methods that have not been discussed in this short report, such as End-to-End methods.